ibm-cloud-docs/discovery/custom-config.md

 Each item in the `fonts` array specifies a heading level using the following parameters using font characteristics:

-- `"level": INT` - *required* - the HTML `h` level that text identified with these parameters will be converted into.
+- `"level": INT` - *required* - the HTML `h` level that text identified with these parameters are converted into.
 - `"min_size": INT` - _optional_ - the smallest font size that is identified as this heading level.
 - `"max_size": INT` - _optional_ - the largest font size that is identified as this heading level.
 - `"bold": boolean` - _optional_ - When `true` only bold fonts are identified as this heading level.
 - `"italic": boolean` - _optional_ - When `true` only italic fonts are identified as this heading level.
 - `"name": "string"` - _optional_ - The name of the font that is identified as this heading level.

 For an area of text to be identified as a heading in the `font` array it must match all of the parameters defined in the specific array item.
 If the parameters defined are too flexible, you may have more headings identified than you anticipated.
-You will have better results if you strictly define each heading level multiple times to ensure all heading level variations are included without invalid matches.
+Your results are better if you strictly define each heading level multiple times to ensure all heading level variations are included without invalid matches.

 Each item in the `styles` array specifies a heading level from the Microsoft Word styles that are applied to that paragraph.

-- `"level": INT` - *required* - the HTML `h` level that text identified with these parameters will be converted into.
+- `"level": INT` - *required* - the HTML `h` level that text identified with these parameters are converted into.
-- `"names": array` - *required* - a comma separated array of style names that will be identified as this heading level.
+- `"names": array` - *required* - a comma separated array of style names that is identified as this heading level.

 *When to use fonts and when to use styles* - If your Microsoft Word documents conform well to the style sheet with each paragraph correctly tagged with the appropriate style, then it is recommended that you use `styles` to extract headings.
 However, you may find that some documents have styles that have been manually overwritten by the writer.
 These documents are more likely to provide good conversion when the `fonts` extraction method is used.
 {: tip}